List of Theta Alpha Phi chapters

-Theta Alpha Phi is an American honor society for theatre.
+Theta Alpha Phi was an American honor society for theatre.
 It was established in 1919 by members of the National Association of Teachers of Speech.
 It was organized in December 1919 at a National Association of Teachers of Speech meeting in Chicago, Illinois.
 Its first chapter, Oklahoma Alpha, was chartered on at Oklahoma A&M College, now Oklahoma State University in Stillwater, Oklahoma.
+The national organization went inactive around 2021, with the remaining chapters either merging into another organization, going inactive, or remaining active as a local organizations.

 In the following list, active chapters are noted in bold and inactive chapters and institutions are in italics.